jakobkmar/SpamgourmetReloaded/readme.md

 Let's say your *spamgourmet address name* is "foo", you are creating an account for "barweb" and (at the moment) want to receive a maximum of "12" emails through that address, then you could use the following email address:
    - `barweb.12.foo@axay.net`

-Additionally to this core functionality, spamgourmet reloaded offers you to:
+Additionally, to this core functionality, spamgourmet reloaded offers you to:
    - handle bounces (in all directions)
    - add trusted senders
    - set up forwarding rules